+LICT's telephone subsidiaries are all rural, rate-of-return companies for interstate regulatory purposes.
+Rate-of-return companies receive support based on their costs or the costs of similarly situated companies through formulas developed by the National Exchange Carrier Association ("NECA") referred to as "average schedules".
+LICT has five average schedule companies and eight cost-based companies.
+Cost companies determine interstate revenues through cost studies computed based on the Company's own interstate costs, subject to the FCC caps and phase-downs.
+RLECs electing A-CAM or A-CAM II cannot participate in NECA's Common Line ("CL") tariffs and access revenue pool; however, the FCC permits A-CAM and A-CAM II companies to remain in NECA's tariff for access rates.
+In addition to receiving A-CAM revenues, all of LICT's RLECs continue to participate in NECA's Traffic Sensitive ("TS") pool for both special access and switched access.

+Effective in 2012, the TS costs allowed for recovery from the access revenue pools were changed by the FCC so that certain costs are capped or phased down.
+Switched access was frozen at 2011 projected tariff revenue requirement levels and is phased-down 5% per year effective July 1st of each year.

+Interstate access revenue for rate-of-return carriers is based on an FCC regulated rate-of-return on investment and recovery of operating expenses related to interstate access.
+The allowable interstate TS Special Access rate-of-return is being phased down over a six-year phased transition of 25 basis points per year from July 1, 2016 through July 1, 2021 from 11.25 percent to 9.75 percent.
+A-CAM was set at 9.75 percent rate-of-return in 2017 and remains constant through 2028.
+The rate-of-return for switched access was frozen at 11.25 percent.

-For interstate services, in 2018, three of LICT's telephone subsidiaries participated in NECA's Common Line ("CL") tariffs and access revenue pool and all of LICT's telephone carrier participated in NECA's traffic sensitive ("TS") tariffs and access revenue pool.
-Effective in 2012, the CL and TS costs allowed for recovery from the access revenue pools were changed by the FCC so that certain costs are capped or phased down.
-All of our telephone subsidiaries are rural, rate-of-return companies for interstate regulatory purposes.
-Rate-of-return companies receive support based on their costs or the costs of similarly situated companies through formulas developed by NECA referred to as "average schedules".
-We have five average schedule companies and nine cost-based companies.
-Cost companies determine interstate revenues through cost studies computed based on the Company's own interstate costs, subject to the FCC caps and phasedowns.
-Interstate access revenue for rate-of-return carriers is based on an FCC regulated rate-of-return on investment, which is being reduced from 11.25% to 9.75% as described above, and recovery of operating expenses related to interstate access.
-The FCC rules mandate that the CL pool earn the authorized rate-orreturn, after all true-ups are completed; however, the overall TS pool does not have that provision.
-While the frozen switched access portion of the NECA TS pool earns the frozen 11.25%; the special access portion of the NECA TS pool earns whatever rate-of-return the special access tariff rates produce given the actual demand during the year and based on the actual costs of the RLECs participating in the TS pool.
+The FCC rules mandate that the CL pool earn the authorized rate-of-return, after all true-ups are completed; however, the overall TS pool does not have that provision.
+While the frozen switched access portion of the NECA TS pool earns the frozen 11.25%, the special access portion of the NECA TS pool earns whatever rate-of-return the special access tariff rates produce given the actual demand during the year and based on the actual costs of the RLECs participating in the TS pool.